Kundavai Pirāttiyār

-Kundavai Pirattiyar, commonly known mononymously as Kundavai, was a princess of the Chola empire who lived in the tenth century in South India.
+Kundavai Pirattiyar, commonly known mononymously as Kundavai, was a Chola Indian princess who lived in the tenth century in South India.
 She was the daughter of Parantaka II and Vanavan Mahadevi.
 She was born in Tirukoilur and was the elder sister of Chola emperor Rajaraja I. She had title as Ilaiyapirātti Kundavai Nachiyar.

-However when her husband Vallavaraiyan Vandiyadevan was crowned king in his hometown Bana Kingdom, she did not accept the offer to become queen of the kingdom and remained as the princess of Tanjore.
+However, when her husband Vallavaraiyan Vandiyadevan was crowned king in his hometown Bana kingdom, she did not accept the offer to become queen of the kingdom and remained as the princess of Tanjore.

 Life

 Kundavai (also transliterated as Kundhavai or Kunthavai) was born in 945 CE.
 She was the only daughter of the Chola king Parantaka II and queen Vanavan Mahadevi.
-She had an elder brother – Aditha Chola II, and a younger brother – Raja Raja cholan I.
+She had an elder brother – Aditha Chola II, and a younger brother – Raja Raja Chola I.

-Kundavai married Vallavaraiyan Vandiyadevan, a member of the Bana Dynasty, a feudatory of the Cholas mentioned in the Tanjore inscriptions.
+Kundavai married Vallavaraiyan Vandiyadevan, a member of the Bana dynasty, a feudatory of the Cholas mentioned in the Tanjore inscriptions.
 He was also the commander of the Chola infantry that fought in Sri Lanka in the days of Rajaraja l.
 The territory under his authority was known as 'Vallavaraiyanadu', and occasionally 'Brahmadesam'.